avalentini181/etf_analyzer/README.md

 # What am I Creating

-For this Challenge assignment, you need to create and submit the following deliverables:
+For this Challenge assignment, I needed to create and submit the following deliverables:

 1. A Jupyter notebook that contains the following: